 Happy Days Camp was a youth camp and picnic ground constructed in Virginia Kendall Park between 1933 and 1938 by Civilian Conservation Corps (CCC) workers on Route 303 a mile west of Route 8 near Peninsula.
 In 1955 the Akron Chapter of the NAACP held a picnic there.
 Additional information coming soon.

 In July 1910, the Akron Beacon Journal ran an article under the sensational headline “Starts a Row; Shows Weapon.”
 The story opened with the account of a “colored damsel,” Retchel Park, who caused a commotion at the train station at Silver Lake Park, an amusement park on Silver Lake between Cuyahoga Falls and Stow, Ohio. […]

 Chestnut Beach hosted various organizations’ outings and offered outdoor recreation and dancing.
 In 1937, it hosted the “All Ohio-Pennsylvania Negro outing.”
 The precise location is unclear.
 It was described as being “reached via route 8 and route 526.”
 The latter highway, now defunct, ran from East Akron through Mogadore to Route 43 in Suffield Township. […]

-Springfield Lake Park in Lakemore outside Akron was the site of African American organizational outings in the 1930s.
+Springfield Lake Park in Lakemore outside Akron was at least the occasional site of African American church camp meetings and organizational outings between the 1900s and the 1930s.
 Additional information coming soon.
-Resources “Seiberling, B-W, Eagles’ Outing Are Scheduled; All-Nations, Odd Fellows, Vets, Negro Picnics Planned for Week-End.”
-Akron Beacon Journal.
-August 26, 1933.
+Resources Cleveland Gazette.
+June 27, 1903.
+“Seiberling, B-W, Eagles’ Outing Are Scheduled; All-Nations, Odd Fellows, Vets, Negro Picnics Planned for Week-End.”
+Akron Beacon […]